Do you know what the very basic idea behind marketing is?

 - Email is an excellent way of staying in touch with your existing customers or leads with very little money invested.

 Challenges and Trials: Both of these marketing strategies have been around since the early days very simply because they work.
-And they work because if done correctly they are the perfect way to build up a relationship with a prospective member and nurture them along the path to becoming a full paying member.
+And they work because if done correctly they are the perfect way to build up a relationship with a prospective member.
+Then you can nurture them along the path to becoming a full paying member.

 You should aim to run at least four challenges a year that are either 4 to 8 weeks long.
 These challenges are the same in how they are laid out but are branded differently depending on the time of year, i.e., the “Summer Shred” for those looking to be in great shape for holidays or the “Winter Warrior” for those looking to keep in shape during the overindulgence of the winter months.